Euro Pop Contest: Origins

 The contest was founded as "Berliner Perle" in Berlin, Germany by Viktor Leis, a former musician and producer in Russia for 30 years.
 Leis already realized his idea of an international singing competition for children and young people in his later years as a musician and producer in Germany, but with the increasing internationalization of his contest's organizing committee, it was renamed as Euro Pop Contest "Berliner Perle" in 2009.

 Format

-The contest is usually held at the Russian House of Science and Culture because the venue has been the long-term supporter of the competition and is where the selection of entries which a country sends to the contest is done.
+The contest was usually held at the Russian House of Science and Culture because the venue had been the long-term supporter of the competition and was where the selection of entries which a country sent to the contest was done.
 Submission of entries to the contest is done through various methods such as that via a sent video application.
 It could also be done through a regional finals followed by a national qualifying round as is practiced by Russia, Bulgaria, Poland, Ukraine, Latvia, Lithuania, and Estonia, where their country's representative to the contest for the year is determined through a national selection finals.
 In Austria, an online pre-selection is done to determine the entry for the country.
 In other cases, the Organizing Committee of the contest decides on the submitted applications sent by e-mail by one country where no preliminary selection took place.